microsoft/autogen/website/docs/Installation.md

 ### Optional Dependencies
 - #### docker

-For the best user experience and seamless code execution, even if you are installing AutoGen locally, we highly recommend using Docker for [code execution](FAQ.md#enable-python-3-docker-image).
+Even if you install AutoGen locally, we highly recommend using Docker for [code execution](FAQ.md#enable-python-3-docker-image).

 To use docker for code execution, you also need to install the python package `docker`:
 ```bash